DiamondLightSource/TomoHub/README.md

 basically YAML files with different methods and parameters for the reconstruction job, with both deployment and local versions of tomohub you are able generate these processlists without editting the YAML files directly and then simply download your config files and use them in order to run HTTOMO. beside generating config files, the local version is able to run HTTOMO jobs as well, after selecting your desired methods (or if you have your own config file as well), you can run HTTOMO by clicking on "Run HTTOMO (Local)" button
 ### cor finder tool
-the main available feature on the local version is COR finder tool, with this tool based on the [parameter sweeping](#parameter-sweeping) feature of HTTOMO, users are able to run a reconstruction job with either of gdric or FBP algorithms and a range of values for centre of rotation, in the result, users can see final png output of the reconstruction job and they can use the slider to see different outputs and select their desired one
+the main available feature on the local version is COR finder tool, with this tool based on the [parameter sweeping](#parameter-sweeping) feature of HTTOMO, users are able to run a reconstruction job with either of gdric or FBP algorithms and a range of values for centre of rotation, in the result, users can see final png output of the reconstruction job and they can use the slider to see different outputs and select their desired one, this feture is currently implemented with power of workflows.
 ### Loader
 - Configuring the loader for your pipeline is the first essential step to make a processlist, tomohub uses the standard_tomo_loader [see more](https://diamondlightsource.github.io/httomo/reference/loaders.html)
 - previewing feature allows you to change the dimensions of the input data by reducing them, in another way is a way to crop your data before the reconstruction job happens [see more](https://diamondlightsource.github.io/httomo/howto/httomo_features/previewing.html)